Coleman to take time before considering Wales future

 Coleman's side consequently finished third in Group D, with Ireland advancing to the play-off stage behind Serbia following James McClean's second-half winner.

-Despite guiding the nation to an unprecedented semi-final at Euro 2016, failure to earn a place in Russia has forced the 47-year-old contemplate his next move.
+Despite guiding the nation to an unprecedented semi-final at Euro 2016, the 47-year-old has been forced contemplate his next move by failure to qualify for Russia.

 "The only picture in my mind is the faces of the players in the dressing room and the disappointment.
 They're inconsolable at the moment," Coleman, who has been linked with Premier League clubs in the past, told Sky Sports.